cudeso/cudeso-honeypot/DOC/kippo.INSTALL.md

 # Configuration

 The kippo configuration is stored in kippo.cfg.
+You can copy the config file from **kippo/kippo.cfg**

 ## Mysql

 Enable the mysql configuration by changing the section [database_mysql].
 Set the database, hostname, username and password.
+I don't use mysql in this setup.

 ## Kippo hostname